-Vesting is the minimum length of service a member needs to Same as Plan 1. qualify for a future retirement benefit.
-Members become vested when they have at least five years (60 months) of creditable service.
+Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Members become vested when they have at least five years (60 months) of service credit.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.